Import BOM from a CSV file

 - If importing of some data failed, a skip file will be generated and downloaded to your computer, which indicates all errors line-by-line.

 The product's ID number (item code), as in Stock -> Items.
 This is the "Product" to which the "Part" belongs to.
+Required.

-The product's ID number is required on every row (this allows importing several BOMs for several products at once.
+If a BOM number is absent, or a new BOM is created, the product's ID number is required on every row (this allows importing several BOMs for several products at once.
 E.g. a Sub-assembly "Product" code is the sub-assembly item code, etc.).

 The part's ID number (article code), as in Stock -> Items.
 This "Part" belongs to the BOM of the "Product".

 The quantity per unit of "Product".
+Required.

 Any notes, e.g. handling instructions.